 X Avoid overheating oil in them.
 This can leave a caramel-brown tarnish that’s hard to remove.

 ✔ Make sure to clean them properly before their next use.

-These might answer your ‘why did my stainless steel pan change color’ and ‘is it normal for stainless steel pans to discolor?’
+These might answer your ‘why did my stainless steel pan change color’.
+But if you’re wanting more and curious to know ‘is it normal for stainless steel pans to discolor?’ read on…

 What else can stain stainless steel?
 What causes discoloration on stainless steel pans besides the above?

-Stainless steel pans may discolor for other reasons.
+Stainless steel pans may discolor for a number of reasons.
 What can cause your stainless steel pan to discolor are foodstuffs with coloring, like turmeric.